UAIbot/UAIbot.github.io/docs/python_API_with_Sphinx.md

 cd docs
 ```

-then, run the comand for the sphinx quickstart
+Run the comand for the sphinx quickstart

 ```bash
 sphinx-quickstart